 There are a number of ways you can adopt a child under Texas law.
 Here, learn about the differences between adoption and custody, who can adopt a child, termination of parental rights, and more.

-In everyday life, many people may pitch in to help raise a children.
-In fact, you may be able to think of many thoughtful caregivers, family members, religious leaders and community mentors who have all helped raise a child that you know.
+In everyday life, many people may pitch in to help raise children.
+In fact, you may be able to think of many thoughtful caregivers, family members, religious leaders, and community mentors who have all helped raise a child you know.

-However, under the law, a child may only have one legal set of “parents”.
-Adoption is the type of case that asks the court to make legal parents out of people who are not already biological parents of a child.
+However, under the law, a child may only have one legal set of parents.
+Adoption asks the court to make legal parents out of people who are not already biological parents of a child.
 Because a child may only have one official set of parents, adoption cases require the court to determine which parents will be best for the child.
 To help judges make this decision, the law requires a number of specific studies and reports to demonstrate the best interest of the child.

 However, conservator rights are different from parental rights because they only include the rights that a judge lists in the court order.

 Because of this, adopted children have greater, automatic inheritance rights than children who have simply been raised by a legal conservator.

 Through adoption, a child becomes the legal child of the adoptive parents for all purposes including inheritance.

 This means that if the adoptive parent dies without a will, then the adopted child would generally automatically inherit the same as any natural-born children.
 This also means that any inheritance that other people leave to the adoptive parents’ “children” would automatically include the adoptive child.
 This is not the case in a conservator-child relationship which requires a will to transfer property to the child after death.